 East Ham Nature Reserve is a tranquil oasis nestling alongside the busy A13, offering the opportunity to enjoy nature at first hand.
 It is set in a nine-acre churchyard, which is one of the largest in Britain.

 Since 1977 the churchyard has been managed as a nature reserve.
-It boasts a rich variety of wildlife and plant life.
-From butterflies to slowworms, lime trees to wildflower meadows, hedgehogs to wasps and many more all waiting to be discovered!
+It boasts a rich variety of wildlife.
+From butterflies to slow worms, lime trees to wildflower meadows, lizards to bees and many more all waiting to be discovered!
 The ancient Norman parish church of St Mary Magdalene, which is more than 800 years old, can be viewed by appointment.